"Some people say, 'I don't know that I want to live in a dome.' Your brain's in a dome. You've been living in a dome all your life!"

 - In Spore if you place a colony on a planet with poor atmosphere then it'll generate a domed shield to protect its inhabitants.

-- In Digital Devil Saga: Avatar Tuner 2, humans who don't want to get turned to stone by the corrupted data coming from the Sun have two choices: live in these, or become man-eating demons.
+- In Digital Devil Saga: Avatar Tuner 2, humans who don't want to get turned to stone by the corrupted data coming from the Sun have three choices: live in these, live underground, or become man-eating demons.

 - Major plot twist in Custom Robo (for the Nintendo Gamecube, not the original Japanese game).
 The main cast is revealed to have been living in a blissful artificial town surrounded by and protected from the devastation and decay of the real world.
 Even nature as we know it no longer exists, and grass and trees are manmade.